No-Gas-Labs/nogaslabs-site/README.md

 ## Dynamic layer (Supabase)
 This site can sync game saves and provide an admin console using Supabase (Auth + Postgres).
 Set `window.NGL_SUPABASE_URL` and `window.NGL_SUPABASE_ANON_KEY` before loading `/js/db.js`, or edit them inside that file.
 Admin access is granted via user metadata (`is_admin: true`) or app role `admin`.
 See `DOCS/SUPABASE.md`.

+## Project Overview
+Brief description of the repository and its purpose.

+## Setup
+Installation steps and prerequisites.

+## Environment
+List env variables and how to configure.

+## Scripts
+Common commands (build, lint, test, start).

+## Demo
+Add a GIF or link to a short demo.

+## Changelog
+See CHANGELOG.md for release history.

+## License
+See LICENSE for details.